Surviving Disney Cruise Embarkation Day (What You Need to Know)

 It’s important to note that this time may be different due to the recent pandemic protocol changes.

-While you’re waiting in the terminal, it’s a good time to look over the personal navigator that you get at check in.
+While you’re waiting in the terminal for the boarding process to start, it’s a good time to look over the personal navigator that you get at check in.
 This paper is full of entertainment information and activity schedules.

 The Disney Cruise Line Navigator App is also full of tons of information about your cruise.
 So, make sure you have it downloaded as well.